 It was originally built in 1605 by a Spanish nobleman.
 In the 19th century, someone inherited the property and decided to hire artisans to construct his ideal retreat in which is now known as the Sammezzano Castle.
 This was constructed over the course of 40 years.
 Later, the palazzo served as a luxury hotel in the post-WWII era, then it was neglected.

 Reggello mayor Cristiano Benucci commented on Facebook, “The auction for Sammezzano Castle has just come to an end, which I attended personally to represent our residents’ apprehension regarding the castle’s fate.
-A 15.4 million bid was made by a company from the United Arab Emirates, to which the castle and entire complex has been sold on a provisional basis.
+A 15.4 million bid was made by a company from the United Arab Emirates, to which the castle and entire complex have been sold on a provisional basis.
 There will be ways and means in which the new owners will be able to talk about their ideas with the council and in the meantime we hope that the new owners will take Sammezzano into their hearts, protecting it and immediately putting into action the measures needed to combat the decline and make the place safe again.”

 These are only four of the most amazing and unique places in Italy to visit.
 While the food in Italy is reason enough to visit, the country is filled with lots of exciting places to see and things to do.
 Italy is a magnificent experience and everyone should visit there at least once in their lifetime.
 Take a look at the map of Italy to explore all the places you’d like to visit on your next vacation.
-Learn about all the amazing and fascinating history behind Italy before you go!
+Learn about all the amazing and fascinating history of Italy before you go!

 “One of the greatest joys of traveling through Italy is discovering firsthand that it is, indeed, a dream destination.” ~Debra Levison